AS-Coope/odin-recipes/README.md

 This is my attempt at the first project in [The Odin Project](https://www.theodinproject.com/): [Recipes](https://www.theodinproject.com/lessons/foundations-recipes).
 In my quest to learn web development, this stages itself as one of the first milestones.

 # Learning Outcomes
 At the end of this project, I will have:
+HTML:
 - created several web pages in html
 - made use of lists in html
 - used links to reference images and other webpages